2019 Prize Winner

 - An Essay written by the nominee describing his or her research project and explaining how it advances our understanding of cancer.
 The Essay must not exceed 1500 words (not including references) and should have a short title, a one-line abstract, no more than 10 references and one figure.
 The research described in the Essay must be in the field of cancer, and the applicant must have performed or directed all of the work.
 The research must have been performed within the last 10 years.

 - A one-page letter of recommendation from the entrant's postdoctoral advisor, supervisor, or other senior colleague who is familiar with the entrant's work.

 - A copy of the entrant's curriculum vitae.

 - Copies of two of the entrant's papers that are most relevant to the Essay.

+The applications for each year's award cycle are due on February 1 of that year.
 Send all materials in the entry package in pdf format to Yevgeniya Nusinovich, cancer editor at Science Translational Medicine, at email@example.com, with Wachtel Award Entry in the subject line.
 Please note: if your contact information changes after submission, you must inform us at firstname.lastname@example.org.

 Criteria and Selection

 The editors of Science Translational Medicine are responsible for the initial evaluation of the Essays.
 The top Essays are forwarded to the judging panel, which is composed of prominent international researchers in the field of cancer.
 The applicants are rated on two characteristics: scientific quality and significance of their research, and the clarity and style of the Essay.